 About us: Neely and Colleen have been trading letters, clothes and records since they were 14 and discovered a shared love of riot girl.
 It only seemed natural they would eventually start publishing together.

 Neely writes an awesome zine entitled “Mend My Dress,” and has traveled the country (and other countries) teaching zine workshops.
 In her spare times she scouts out deals on old pyrex at rummage sales with her friend Rebecca, sings in a metal band, Ire Adrift, and sews clothes for her blythe dolls.
 She repaints the rooms in her house everytime she grows tired of a colour (which is at least once a year) and has a knack for finding fabulous old wool coats and cat eye glasses.
-She shares her home with two rabbits, a pellet stove, and an extensive Beatrix Potter collection.
+She shares her home with a rabbit and cat and an extensive Beatrix Potter collection.